What Is the USMLE? A Complete Beginner's Guide (2026)

 While detailed study strategies vary by timeline and background, here is a high-level overview of the most popular USMLE prep resources:

 Question Banks (QBanks): The core of USMLE preparation.
 Practice questions with detailed explanations are the single most effective study tool.
-Options include UWorld ($319–$560), QuantaPrep (free, unlimited questions), AMBOSS, and others.
+Options include UWorld ($319–$560), QuantaPrep (free accounts with no restrictions), AMBOSS, and others.

 Content Review: First Aid for the USMLE Step 1 (the universal companion text), Boards and Beyond (video lectures), Pathoma (pathology), Sketchy (microbiology and pharmacology).